 Accessories to Pack for London

 Accessories can be seasonal, too.
-Right now bobble hats are all the rage (see my aforementioned winter packing list post), and every woman in London seems to own at least three.
-Come spring the trend will change, so stay tuned for what’s in style if you want to dress like a local when you’re in town.
+The trends change every few months, so stay tuned for what’s in style if you want to dress like a local when you’re in town.

 Gadgets to Pack for London